1. MISSION STATEMENT

 Board of Directors (BD)

-The Board of Directors is comprised of between seven and ten IPGA members and must comprise of at least 75% Master Polar Guides.
+The Board of Directors is comprised of between seven and ten IPGA members and must comprise of between seven and ten IPGA members of which 50% must have relevant sea-ice experience.
 The Board of Directors can make changes to the IPGA constitution and charter but can only do so with a two thirds majority vote from board members.
 This includes amendments to the Charter, criteria for selection of sub-committees and boards and website content.
 All actions performed by committees must be approved by the Board.
 The BD is also responsible for financial and legal aspects of IPGA.

 The President will act as spokesperson for IPGA and Chair in the event a Chair is not elected.

 Assessment and Registration Committee (ARC)